 The Straight Facts on Facial Asymmetry: Is Surgery an Option?

-However, those with noticeable or extreme facial asymmetry may feel self-conscious and wish to achieve a more balanced facial appearance.
-This can be achieved through injectable facial fillers, surgery or other means.
+Those with noticeable or extreme facial asymmetry may feel self-conscious and wish to achieve a more balanced facial appearance.
+This can be achieved through injectable facial fillers, surgery, or by other means.

-There are several potential causes of facial asymmetry:
+There are several potential causes of extreme facial asymmetry:

 - Trauma that breaks the nose or alters other facial features

 Dr. Ken Dembny, a board-certified plastic surgeon in Milwaukee explains, that facial asymmetry is usually multifactorial.
 “It is usually related to some combination of differences in facial length, underlying skeletal shape, muscular size and activity, and underlying subcutaneous volume,” he says.

 Does it matter if your face is asymmetrical?